One Day in Hallstatt Itinerary: The Perfect Hallstatt Day Trip

 - Budget: Gasthof Bergfried

 We stayed at Haus Salzkammergut on our second visit to Hallstatt and absolutely loved everything about the hotel!
-Great location, amazing views from the balcony, lovely owners, a cute doggie, and delicious breakfast.
-I can only recommend this place!
+The location was great, the balcony views were amazing, the owners were lovely, and breakfast was really good.
+They even have a super cute dog!

 In case the hotel is full or you’re looking for something else, you can check all the accommodation options in Obertraun here.